UCL-ECHILD/phenotype-code-lists/README.md

-# phenotypes-code-lists
+# Phenotype code lists

-Phenotype code lists hosted in the ECHILD repository
+This repository hosts the *.csv files that constitute the EHCILD Phenotype Code List Repository.
+The Repository is currently under construction.
+View the [Repository website](https://code.echild.ac.uk/) to find out more.